Raúl González (footballer, born 1991)

-Raúl González Robles (born 25 April 1991), sometimes known simply as Raúl, is a Spanish footballer who plays as a forward for Hércules CF.
+Raúl González Robles (born 25 April 1991), sometimes known simply as Raúl, is a Spanish footballer who plays as a forward for Tercera Federación club Torrellano.

 Club career

 Raúl was born in Alicante, Valencian Community, playing youth football for three local clubs including Hércules CF. In the 2012–13 season he was promoted to the first team, finally settling on jersey 26 (a youth squad number) for financial purposes.

 Raúl made his debut in Segunda División on 26 August 2012, coming on as a 60th-minute substitute for Alberto Escassi in an eventual 1–2 derby home loss against Elche CF. On 9 January of the following year, however, he was loaned to neighbouring Orihuela CF until the end of the season.